Table of Contents

 Dimensions of RCC Bed in Brickwork calculation:-

-Depth of the bed may varies between 3″ to 4″.
+Depth or thickness of the bed may varies between 3″ to 4″.
 (Refer above fig)

 (Let us consider the maximum i.e., 4″ or 0.33′)